 The Texas Tobacco Prevention and Control Program aims to reduce the toll of tobacco use on the health, safety, and well-being of all Texans.

-- Prevent tobacco use among young people.
+- Prevent tobacco use initiation among youth and young adults.

-- Increase cessation among young people and adults.
+- Promote quitting among youth and adults.

 - Eliminate exposure to secondhand smoke.